 After a jazz lounge version of Depeche Mode’s Personal Jesus, The Leftovers S03E03 “Crazy Whitefella Thinking” opens with the moment Chief of Mapleton Police, Kevin Garvey Senior’s big old wise ears first hear voices moments after The Rapture of October 14th.

-Via use of a clever soundbridge transition, we cut to the open road of the Australian outback to find Kevin Snr on his way to witness an Aborigine ritual at a sacred site along the ancient Song Trail.
+Via an ingenius soundbridge transition, we cut to the open road of the Australian outback to find Kevin Snr. on his way to witness an Aborigine ritual at a sacred site along the ancient Song Trail.

 EVERY FRAME IS A PICTURE

-Damon and Tom’s writing plus Mimi’s mercurial mastery of the moving image equal perfectly made television.
+Damon and Tom’s writing plus Mimi Leder’s mastery of the moving image equal perfectly made television.

 THE BOOK OF JOB

-After finding a tribal elder, Christopher Sunday – the only person left alive who knows Kevin’s much-needed last ritual song – which could stop The Flood of Biblical Proportions – Lindelof again shows us the absolute depths of despair his characters must go through before salvation is found.
+After finding a tribal elder, Christopher Sunday – the only person left alive who knows Kevin’s much-needed last ritual song – which could stop The Flood of Biblical Proportions – Lindelof again shows us the absolute depths of despair his characters must go through for what they believe.

-In scenes reminiscent of Season One’s perfect third episode “Two Boats and A Helicopter” (which saw Matt Jamison win the fortune he needed to save his church, get beaten up, lose a fortune, attack his robber, only to end up in hospital after trying to help a Guilty Remnant member, he was struck on the head by a rock, spent a day in hospital while his bank manager sold his church) 75 year old Scott Glenn is put through his paces.
-Only one television writer Lindelof can put his characters, and we the audience, through these Job-like, Old Testament tests and make us piss our pants with laughter along the way.
-And therein lies a message for us all, methinks.
+In scenes reminiscent of Season One’s perfect third episode “Two Boats and A Helicopter” (which saw Matt Jamison win the fortune he needed to save his church, get beaten up, lose a fortune, attack his robber, only to end up in hospital after trying to help a Guilty Remnant member, he was struck on the head by a rock, spent a day in hospital while his bank manager sold his church) 75-year old Scott Glenn is put through his paces before finding salvation.

 EDITING FOR COMEDY

-In three separate scenes, Kevin Senior makes us laugh out loud, first when stealing and running tribal leader Christopher Sunday’s address from an uppity white woman and making a run for it.
+In three separate scenes, Kevin Senior makes us laugh out loud; first when stealing tribal leader Christopher Sunday’s address from an uppity white woman and making a run for it.
 Yes, the comedy comes from the running, but it’s the edit that makes it work.

-Second when he falls off Christopher’s roof on top of him and third as he is unceremoniously launched from the back of an ambulance in the middle of The Outback.
+Second; when Kevin falls off the roof, ironically killing Christopher and third as he is unceremoniously launched from the back of an ambulance in the middle of The Outback.

 Three scenes which played differently could be straight out of Monty Python, or Harold Lloyd.
 Two of them using nothing but a cold cut to create the joke, just like my buddy Edgar Wright uses a plethora of editing techniques, blocking and timing to create comedy gold.

-Only one sweeping vista was necessary to show Kevin Snr. beginning his epic odyssey because (despite the fact it’s about an impending armageddon) The Leftovers is at its best when it’s quiet and up close and personal with the character’s weaknesses.
+Only one sweeping vista was necessary to show Kevin Snr. beginning his epic odyssey.
+That’s because, despite the fact it’s about an impending armageddon, The Leftovers is at its best when it’s up close and personal with the character’s weaknesses.

 THE SHAMEN’S JOURNEY

 And there, at last, just as he was giving up hope, salvation appeared in the form of a giant white cross and a figure on horseback.
 After weeks recuperating, Kevin walks outside to see people dismantling a chapel to build an ark.
-(Matt’s son is called Noah, for a reason!)
+(Matt’s son is called Noah, for a reason, I’m telling ya!)

-And with a line that will be forgotten as quickly as it’s delivered “You’re building a boat.” he says “For the flood” – as the script deftly manoeuvres you away to the hilariously tragedy that Kevin killed Christopher Sunday when he rolled off the roof on top of him.
-His last chance to save the world Gone for a David Burton… best eat a slice of Coon.
-Not Carrie Coon, the actress who plays Nora Durst so brilliantly, but Australia’s best-selling and most racist cheese singles.
+And with a line that will be forgotten as quickly as it’s delivered “You’re building a boat… for the flood,” the script deftly distracrts you from the bigger story picture with the tragedy that Kevin killed Christopher Sunday.
+Kevin’s last chance to save the world Gone for a David Burton…

-You can even see the passage of time as the cheese slice is demonstrably chomped away.
+Mimi Leder conveys the passage of screentime as the cheese slice is demonstrably chomped away.
 Any budding writer/directors out there – watch and learn; for this is how the masters do it and (hint) a sandwich requires far fewer takes than a cigarette!

-This was sixty-six-year-old actress Lindsay Duncan, presumably with a half century of honing her craft delivering the most heart-breaking speech of the decade to her American counterpart with a decade on her and under the stewardship of a sixty-five-year-old director who’s been script supervising and directing film and TV for 40 years.
+The scene was under the stewardship of a sixty-five-year-old director who’s been script supervising and directing film and TV for 40 years.